-Doctoral students will continue independently progressing toward the completion of their Capstone experience.
-Their experience must be approved by their committee members and students should work closely with their committee chair as they develop and defend their proposal.
+Doctoral students will continue independently progressing toward the completion of their capstone experience.
+Their experience must be approved by their committee members, and students should work closely with their committee chair as they further develop their capstone research.
 This course will involve extensive reading of research and writing.
-By the end of this course, students must successfully collect any data required for their Capstone experience.
+By the end of this course, students must successfully collect any data required for their capstone experience.
 3 credit hours